ChrisAbra/Emulsion/Docs/PAPER.md

 ![SPD Curve examples ^[@SPD_Example]\label{SPD_Examples}](images/SPD_CurveExamples.png "SPD_Examples")

-Metamerism, the perceived matching of colours from different spectral power distributions, means we shouldn't work in a pure RGB or XYZ space to properly model how light and dyes interact as what is sensed by our eye or a camera as a combination of RGB stimulus values might transform differently on reflection/transmission and we would have no way of determining the difference.
+Metamerism, the perceived matching of colours from different spectral power distributions, means we shouldn't work in traditional digital colour spaces to properly model how light and dyes interact as what is sensed by our eye or a camera as a combination of RGB stimulus values might transform differently on reflection/transmission and we would have no way of determining the difference.

 ### Film as a series of colour filters